Michal-Kot/ABM_Consumer_Choice/README.md

-# PhD-Simulation
+# Agent-based model of consumer choice
-REPO for my PhD
+REPO for an article Agent-based model of consumer choice